tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 Traditionally, TLS does little to keep PSK identity information private.
 For example, an adversary learns information about the external PSK or its identifier by virtue of it appearing in cleartext in a ClientHello.
 As a result, a passive adversary can link two or more connections together that use the same external PSK on the wire.
-How best to mitigate these risks remains an open problem.
+Techniques for mitigating these risks require analysis and are out of scope for this document.

 In addition to linkability in the network, external PSKs are intrinsically linkable by PSK receivers.
 Specifically, servers can link successive connections that use the same external PSK together.
 Preventing